Advisor's Welcome Letter

 Committees and Topics

 We will post Committee History and Structure guides for each committee in early September.
 The first topic guide for each committee will be posted around mid-September, and the second topic guide will be posted in early October.
+Click here for the link for this year’s topic guides.

 Position Paper Deadline